Skip to Content

 • Identify and avoid nest entrances

-• Reduce food and drink attractants outdoors
+• Reduce outdoor food and drink attractants

-• Use targeted traps or treatments away from people
+• Use targeted traps or treatments away from people and pets

 DIY nest removal can be dangerous.
 For many situations, the safest option is to have a professional remove the nest.